bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 and he dropped me the invite to "finals are over rave" organized by some UC Berkeley students.

-I didn't stay until the end of the Giants game and took tram and then BART to Berkeley.
+I didn't stay until the end of the Giants game.
+I bought the $12 hotdog took tram and then BART to Berkeley.

-I had some weird impostor syndrome – here I am, a random dude from some random, no-name university in a random European country.
+I had some weird impostor syndrome – here I am, a random dude studying at some random, no-name university in a European country most people there probably won't be able to pinpoint on the map.
 How can I even party with people from UC Berkeley?

-In retrospect, it was all very stupid thinking.
-Just another reason to always try get out of comfort zone.
+In retrospect, this thinking was stupid and made no sense.
+Now it's just another data point in my life that proves to always try to get out of the comfort zone.

 I'm _so glad_ I went.